 Green bonds are closely tied to the ongoing shift towards environmental, social and governance (ESG) projects, given their stated commitment to fund only sustainable projects.

-Green bonds can finance various projects, most often related to renewable energy (e.g. wind, solar, hydro), recycling, and clean transportation.
+As part of the agreement, the proceeds can only finance projects related to renewable energy (e.g. wind, solar, hydro), recycling, clean transportation, and other ESG initiatives.

-More specifically, examples of projects financed with green bonds include:
+More specifically, examples of projects financed are as follows.

 - Renewable Energy